JOSSYJR/footballTeamShuffler/README.md

-# Project Name: Football Team Shuffling Bot
+# Football Team Shuffling Bot

 This project is a bot application developed using TypeScript, SQL, JavaScript, and npm.
 The bot is designed to perform various tasks and is built with a focus on modularity and scalability.